Knowledge is the key to your health

 For 2D&3D, MammoScreen® uses the proprietary MammoScreen Score™ to provide at-a-glance level-of-suspicion scoring of your screening mammograms.
 The radiologist uses this technology as a second set of eyes; confirming either a negative or positive result in a specific area of interest (score 1 through 4, and 7 through 10), or questionable area of interest (score 5 and 6).
 The software points out areas with abnormalities and provides a score for each one indicating the level of suspicion.
 The radiologist takes this information into account during their review before deciding whether it is negative or requires a follow up examination such as additional imaging, ultrasound or a biopsy.

-MammoScreen Score
+three women with MammoScreen Score

 Facts About Breast Cancer in the United States: